Get all the latest Airbnb data for Bursa

 Do I have to live there, or can I Airbnb a secondary home in Bursa right now?

-Owners of secondary homes or investment properties can legally operate short-term rentals in Bursa, provided they obtain the required tourism-purpose rental permit.
+Owners of secondary homes or investment properties can legally operate short-term rentals in Bursa, but they must solve the same permit, building-consent, guest-reporting, and tax issues as other hosts.

 Get fresh and reliable information about the market in Bursa